JSukarangsan/claude-gamma-case-studies/README.md

 4. Save as a template
 5. Get the template ID from the URL: `gamma.app/docs/[template-id]`

-**Note:** The current setup uses template ID `g_seds5bke4felj8x`.
-You can:
-- Use this template (if shared publicly)
-- Create your own and update the template ID in `.claude/commands/create-case-study.md`

 #### Set Environment Variable

 Create a `.env` file in your project root: